-The City of Albany enjoys one of the highest waste diversion rates in the county thanks to our active recyclers in the residential community.
+The City of Albany enjoys one of the highest waste diversion rates in the county thanks to our active recyclers and composters in the residential community.
 The City provides both residential collection services for recycling (commingled “all-in-one” recycling), organics (food scraps and yard waste), and trash.

 - Keep a paper bag alongside you in the kitchen while cooking and after the meal.
 Scrape all your food scraps into the paper bag instead of the trashcan.
 Take it out to your organics container during dish washing.

 - Pizza night?
 Bulky pizza boxes clogging up your trashcan?
 Well, here is a way to keep your trashcan space – toss those pizza boxes into the organics cart!

 - Newspaper delivery?
 Use already read newspaper to wrap up your food scraps.
 It is easier to carry to your green organics cart and less messy.

 - Multi-Family Dwelling Units: Technical Assistance is available for multi-family units to help encourage increased recycling and organics services.
 The City can provide internal collection containers for each unit, workshops, trainings, and assist with obtaining the appropriate sized waste containers for your facility.